Lalitmohanjoshi07/csv-to-arb-converter/Readme.md

 this is to reduce the time and effort of the developers on localization files

-here are steps how to use it(first ensure your system has python installed)
+here are steps how to use it(first ensure your system has python installed) first take clone of this repo on your system
 1. Prepare Your Excel Sheet:

       Ensure your Excel sheet has columns for the keys and each language.
 For example: